UsoDelduca/UsoDelduca/README.md

 - 👋 Hi, I’m @UsoDelduca
 - 👀 I’m interested in improving my coding
 - 🌱 I’m currently developing some skills:
     - getting an External API,
     - Tailwind,
     - Testing,
     - Next.Js 13,
     - PHP,
--     C#
+    - C#, and much more...
 - :computer: Open to work and actively looking for a Junior position :computer:
 - 💞️ I’m looking to collaborate on important matters =)
 - 📫 How to reach me: Facebook, [LinkedIn](url), Instagram, and learn more about my journey in my [Blog](https://usodelduca.github.io/index.html)